All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Macros Matter More on GLP-1

 When you eat less, every calorie has to work harder.
-On a standard diet of 2,000+ calories, missing a few grams of protein here and there does not matter much.
+On a standard diet of 2,000+ calories, missing a few grams of protein here and there doesn't matter much.
 But when your appetite drops to 1,000-1,400 calories a day (which is common on compounded semaglutide or tirzepatide) nutritional gaps add up fast.

 Calorie Targets by Body Weight